 Eligibility Requirements for Applicants

 - Be enrolled in an accredited two or four year college or graduate program in Maryland, Virginia, or Washington, DC

 - Be a full-time sophomore, junior or graduating senior with a declared major in communications or broadcast journalism

 - Be a full-time graduate student in pursuit of an advanced degree in either communications or broadcast journalism

 - Have a GPA of 3.0 or higher

 - Demonstrate an aptitude or interest in communication or broadcast journalism through coursework, extracurricular activities, internships, jobs and volunteer work

-We will be accepting applications in February 2017.
-If you would like to receive an email notification when the Application is available request to be added to our email list.
+If you would like to receive Educational Outreach email notifications request to be added to our email list.